-Eileen Turnball, from the Shrewsbury 24 campaign group, told BBC News after the vote, led by Labour MP Dave Anderson, that holding it was "absolutely right".'It was ludicrous'
+Eileen Turnbull, from the Shrewsbury 24 campaign group, told BBC News after the vote, led by Labour MP Dave Anderson, that holding it was "absolutely right".

 She said: "This case is 41 years old.
 To have a vote of such magnitude in the House, it's absolutely right.